carpentries-incubator/git-novice-branch-pr/_episodes/09-github.md

 > ## HTTPS vs. SSH
 >
 > We use SSH here because, while it requires some additional configuration, it is a
 > security protocol widely used by many applications.
-The steps below describe SSH at a
-> minimum level for GitHub.
-A supplemental episode to this lesson discusses advanced setup
-> and concepts of SSH and key pairs, and other material supplemental to git related SSH.
+Recall that we set up SSH
+> in the setup episode.
 {: .callout}

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)